declanoller/declanoller.github.io/_posts/2019-03-27-training-a-real-robot-to-play-puckworld-with-reinforcement-learning.md

 So while previously I used specific agents <code>PuckworldAgent</code> and <code>PuckworldAgent_radial</code>, here I just had to pass the <code>Robot</code> class instead, and <code>Agent</code> did the RL using exactly the same machinery. <code>Robot</code> itself has a *ton* of stuff, since it needs to interface with a bunch of other classes for each modules, log information, etc. All the code for this project can be found [in this github repo](https://github.com/declanoller/robot_car).

 There's one more important detail.
-While I mentioned in the <code>PuckworldAgent_radial</code> simulation example that the agent's NN got a state vector with the robot's position, here it's not as simple.
+While I mentioned in thePuckworldAgent_radialsimulation example that the agent's NN got a state vector with the robot's position, here it's not as simple.
 There are definitely ways I could have measured the position of the robot more directly, but I wanted it to be "self contained".
 Therefore, I used the three TOF distance sensors I mentioned above to measure the distances to walls, and the compass to know which direction it was facing.
 I set it up so one was aiming out the front of the robot and the other two were aiming out the left and right sides (so $\theta \pm 90^\circ$), which kind of gives three "distance vectors" to the walls, with their tails at the robot.
 As a first attempt, I wrote a function that calculates the robot position based on the three distances and compass direction, which is given to the state vector.
 However, this turned out to be a little trickier than I intuitively guessed at first!

 Right now, try guessing: how many of these "distance" vectors (plus the compass direction) do you need, in a square arena, to uniquely specify the position?